Visas are not usually required for stays under 90 days, and EU nationals (Schengen) can stay in the country as long as they want.

 Make sure your passport has at least six months’ validity from your planned date of return to the country you’re visiting.

 www.doyouneedvisa.com is a useful website that can help you know if you need a visa or not based on your nationality and the country you’re visiting.

-The weather in France is temperate, the best time to visit is around summer (June-September), although major cities can be visited year-long.
+The weather in Spain is hot and dry, the best time to visit is around summer (June-September), although major cities can be visited year-long.

 If you’re looking fore cheap flight deals, you can find some on JetRadar

 As in any country, we advise travelers to get a travel insurance that covers not only medical problems but also theft and loss of personal items.
 Learn more on our travel insurance page